grafana/grafana/contribute/templates/doc-concept-template.md

-DELETE THIS LINE: If draft = false, then the document will not be built in the doc site.
-If the date is earlier than the build date, than the document will not show in the build site.
-Use these settings to control whether future content is shown in the doc site.
+DELETE THIS LINE: If `draft = "false"`, then the document is not published.
+If `date` is earlier than the build date, than the document is not displayed in the build site.
+For details about meta data, go to https://gohugo.io/documentation/.
 +++
 draft = "false"
 date = "yyyy-mm-dd"
-title = "Title in sentence case" description = "Description in title case" keywords = ["grafana", "enter", "keywords", "here"] type = "docs"
+title = "Title in sentence case" description = "Description in sentence case" keywords = ["grafana", "enter", "keywords", "here"] type = "docs"
 [menu.docs]
-name = "Name of topic"
+name = "Name of concept"
 identifier = "identifier"
 parent = "menu parent"
 weight = 100